Nether Haddon: Transport

-The Monsal Trail is a track which runs directly along the valley floor to north Derbyshire, past Haddon Hall very closely, passing through its grounds.
+The Monsal Trail is a track that runs directly along the valley floor to north Derbyshire, past Haddon Hall very closely, passing through its grounds.
 It is in part the proposal of a reopening of a railway, to Bakewell from the current end of the Peak Railway at Rowsley.

 The nearest railway is across the small town of Rowsley on Peak Rail, a steam and heritage diesel service chiefly for tourists and visitors.
 This station is its terminus, Rowsley South railway station.

 Landmarks

 No more than six farmhouses and the tightly packed cluster of mixed-size buildings at Haddon Hall comprise all of the permanent buildings in the parish.

 Demography

 It forms less than one hall of 2011 census output area E00099141 in terms of population, which includes most of Over Haddon which is larger in area and population.
-The proportion of properties rented and mortgaged in 2011 was below the national average, and the proportioned owned outright is greater than the national average.
+The proportion of properties rented and mortgaged in 2011 was below the national average, and the proportion owned outright is greater than the national average.